2022/23 PDC World Darts Championship Preview

 - First round losers – £7,500

-Peter Wright will defend £500,000 on his Order of Merit ranking, having won this title two years ago.
-If he does not regain his title, he could drop to third in the world.
+World number one Gerwyn Price will defend £500,000 on his Order of Merit ranking, having won this title two years ago.
+If he does not regain his title, he could drop to fourth in the world.

-Michael van Gerwen is defending £200,000 on his ranking, after finishing runner up.
-He could drop to fifth dependent on results.
+Gary Anderson is defending £200,000 on his ranking, after finishing runner up.
+He could drop to number 22 dependent on results.

 You can view the live Order of Merit on the DartsRankings website.

-You can view the schedule of play on our website.
-We’ll also be updating the page with all the results.
+You can view the schedule of play and results on our website.

 Who are the favourites for the title?

-The 2021/22 PDC World Darts Championship will be shown live on Sky Sports in the UK and Ireland.
-If you’re outside the UK or Ireland, you can watch it via the PDC broadcast partner in your country, such as RTL or DAZN.
+The 2022/23 PDC World Darts Championship will be shown live on Sky Sports in the UK and Ireland.
+If you’re outside the UK or Ireland, you can watch it via the PDC broadcast partner in your country, such as Viaplay or DAZN.

 You can also live stream the event.
 Find out more here.

-We’ll have you covered here at Online Darts, with reaction with every winner of every game direct from Alexandra Palace.
+We’ll also have you covered here at Online Darts, with reaction from winners direct from Alexandra Palace.
 Head over to our YouTube channel and hit subscribe so you don’t miss a video.

-We’ll also produce The Fallout Bar.
-After play, our team will get you caught up on all the stories of the day, plus have interviews from the players throughout.
-It will be broadcast live on our YouTube channel after play, and then as a podcast the following morning.
+Finally, after the games are done, join us for The Fallout Bar.
+Our team will get you caught up on all the stories of the day, plus have interviews from the headline makers.
+It will be broadcast live on our YouTube channel straight after play on every day of the tournament, and be available to download as a podcast the following morning from all good providers.